cybercongress/go-cyber/docs/cyberd.md

 Starting protocol can be as simple as follows:

-> The more closer some content address to literally `cyber-protocol-current` content address the more probability than it will become winning.
-The most close protocol `cyber-protocol-current` is the protocol which is the most relevant to users.
+> The more closer some content address to `QmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh` the more probability than it will become the winning during upgrade.
+The most close protocol to `cyber-protocol-current` is the protocol which is the most relevant to users.

-Hence it is up to nodes to signal `cyber-protocol-current` by sending cyberlinks with semantics like `<cyber-protocol-current> <cid-of-protocol>`.
+Hence it is up to nodes to signal `cyber-protocol-current` by sending cyberlinks with semantics like `<cQmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh> <cid-of-protocol>`.

 ## Genesis is secure as `merkle`